They (disciples) brought the donkey and the colt,

 Thirty-three years earlier a baby boy came from heaven to walk upon earth and proclaim that His Father sent Him to bring salvation to a sin-sick world.
 His mother, Mary, knew God had entrusted her with heaven’s most precious gift—God’s only Son.

-As Jesus learned to walk and talk and work in His earthly father’s carpenter shop, surely Mary wondered how it would all end.
+As Jesus began to walk and talk and work in His earthly father’s carpenter shop, surely Mary wondered how it would all end.
 Perhaps her heart filled with joy as the crowd shouted hosanna.
 If so, her joy would soon turn to sorrow.
 It is likely that she had heard of Zechariah’s prophecy that Zion’s King would come “gentle and riding on a donkey, on a colt, the foal of a donkey”.
 (Zechariah 9:9) It is also likely that she knew the prophecy of Isaiah 53—He is the Lamb…bearing the sins of the world.

 During the week approaching His crucifixion, Jesus told many parables, discussed taxes and revealed God’s greatest commandments—love God and love your neighbor.
-He warned against being religious and He grieved over Jerusalem.
+He warned against being religious, and He grieved over Jerusalem.
 He continued to teach and advise His followers to be watchful.
 He spoke of His return—in all His glory with the angels of heaven by His side.

 As His week of preparation continued, He was anointed with oil from an alabaster box, betrayed by a disciple, shared His last Passover Supper with His closest confidants and arrested as He prayed in the Garden of Gethsemane.
 Lest we forget, He knew what He faced.